RonanC/Countdown-Letters-Game-Solver/README.md

 I updated this document constantly during my journey through this project.
 I added anything of interest or that stood out, be it big efficiency spikes or drawbacks that I came accross.

+I included an `__init__.py` file in each folder to allow python to know that all sub-directories are packages.

 ## Words list
 The Second Edition of the 20-volume Oxford English Dictionary contains full entries for 171,476 words in current use [18][18].